 In case you missed the memo, disco balls are in again:

-Like it?
-Check the article by Mayer Rus in Architectural Digest for more information and photos by Douglas Friedman.
+Check the article by Mayer Rus in Architectural Digest for more information and photos of Tommy Hilfiger’s beach house in Miami taken by Douglas Friedman.
 There’s also a behind-the-scenes video interview with designer Martyn Lawrence Bullard that you can watch here.